deenacsc/CSharpGuidelines/_includes/0001_Introduction.md

 ## 1.1.
 What is this?

 This document attempts to provide C# coding guidelines that are both useful and pragmatic.
+A cheatsheet for this document is available [here](/Artifacts/CSharpCodingGuidelinesCheatSheet.htm).
+Make sure you have the cheatsheet close at hand.

 ## 1.2.
 Why would you use this document?